65. It’s Just Some Gentleman

-While I was drawing this a man in a came out of the house, down the driveway, across the street and stood in front of me.
+While I was drawing this, a man came out of the house, down the driveway, across the street and stood in front of me.

 ‘I’m drawing your house,’ I said, ‘for a project I am doing, drawing 100 houses.’